mojahidbhuyan/PH-B-12-A-5/readme.md

 Instead of setting separate event listeners for each child, a single listener can be placed on the parent.
 The parent then manages events coming from its children by checking the event target.
 This makes the code more efficient and works well for dynamically added elements.

+It's useful for two main reasons: • Performance: It reduces the number of event listeners on the page, which saves memory and improves performance, especially on a page with many similar elements. • Dynamic Content: It works automatically for new elements added to the DOM after the page has loaded.
+Since the listener is on the parent, any new children will also "bubble" their events up to it, without needing new listeners.

 5. What is the difference between preventDefault() and stopPropagation() methods?

 Ans:Difference between preventDefault() and stopPropagation():